 Authors will receive a full response on their manuscript detailing any changes required by the Reviewers and Editorial team and the decision about the acceptance or otherwise of the manuscript.
-Only authors listed on the manuscript may receive information about a manuscript.Authors who wish to object to an unfavorable decision must do so within two months of notification of a decision.
+Only authors listed on the manuscript may receive information about a manuscript.Authors who wish to object to an unfavorable decision must do so within two weeks of notification of a decision.
 Please note all communications must be addressed to the editorial office via email (firstname.lastname@example.org).
 Any materials or communications sent to the Editor or Associate Editors will incur delays because they will be forwarded to the central Editorial Office for handling.

 We wish to emphasize the importance of clarity and succinctness of the presentation of material: